Fox

 Foxes are hunters, that is, predators.
 Their diet is basically omnivorous that is, it is made up of everything they get: insects, small rodents, rabbits, small birds, eggs, small fish, some fruits and even carrion or remains of human food.
 It is common for them to hide food, burying something to devour it later.

-You may be interested: Domestic Animals
+You may be interested: Animals of the African Savanna

 How do foxes reproduce?